Hundreds of US flights are getting slashed Friday as the shutdown continues. Here’s what to know if you’re about to fly

 DC area: Baltimore/Washington International, Washington Dulles International and Ronald Reagan Washington National.

-West: Denver International, Las Vegas McCarran International, Los Angeles International, Oakland International, Ontario International, Portland International, Phoenix Sky Harbor International, San Diego International, Seattle/Tacoma International, San Francisco International and Salt Lake City International.
+West: Denver International, Harry Reid International Airport, Los Angeles International, Oakland International, Ontario International, Portland International, Phoenix Sky Harbor International, San Diego International, Seattle/Tacoma International, San Francisco International and Salt Lake City International.

 Hawaii and Alaska: Anchorage International and Honolulu International.